Meet your new go-to vanilla cake. This vegan pound cake, or vegan Madeira cake, is a simple to make buttery loaf cake with a perfect crumb.

 - A tablespoon at a time, beat in the olive oil and finally all the vanilla.
 Set the mixture aside.

-- In a separate bowl, whisk together the flour, baking powder and salt.
+- In a separate bowl, whisk together the flour, baking powder and soda and the salt.
 Add half the dry ingredients to the wet and mix through with a large spoon before adding the second half.
 Mix until combined but no more.

 - The batter is super thick, don't worry it's supposed to be.